AjanShrestha/poodr/chapter_4.md

 If your design forces the use of a private method in another class, first rethink your design.
 It’s possible that a committed effort will unearth an alternative; you should try very hard to find one.

 **A dependency on a private method of an external framework is a form of technical debt.
 Avoid these dependencies.**

+### Exercise Caution When Depending on Private Interfaces

+Despite your best efforts you may find that you must depend on a private interface.
+This is a dangerous dependency that should be isolated using the techniques described in Chapter 3.
+Even if you cannot avoid using a private method, you can prevent the method from being referenced in many places in your application.
+Depending on a private interface increases risk; keep this risk to a minimum by isolating the dependency.